Last updated: 8 November 2022

-I’ve got a bit of a bee in my bonnet at the moment about protecting my ears when riding.
+I’ve got a bit of a bee in my bonnet about protecting my ears when riding.

-Recently though, I made a conscious effort to start wearing plugs every time I got on my bike.
+Recently though, I made a conscious effort to wear plugs every time I got on my bike.

 So at the start of this year, I bought a set of earplugs by Pinlock.
-And these promised to block out bad noises whilst letting good noises seep through.
+And these promised to block out unwanted noises (like wind and engine noise) whilst letting good noises (like sirens and voices) seep through.

 Do You Need Earplugs On A Motorcycle?